 Credit Risk: HDC is exposed to credit risk of its counterparties on hedging derivative instruments.
 To mitigate the risk, HDC requires the swap to be collateralized by the counterparty if the counterparty's credit rating falls below Baa1/BBB+.
-As of October 31, 2021, the counterparty ratings on all of the hedging derivative instruments were above the threshold; therefore, no collateral was required.
+As of October 31, 2022, the counterparty ratings on all of the hedging derivative instruments were above the threshold; therefore, no collateral was required.

 Termination Risk: HDC or the counterparty may terminate the swap if the other party fails to perform under the terms of the contract.
 If at the time of the termination, the fair value of the swap is negative, HDC would be liable to the counterparty for a payment equal to the fair value of the instrument.
-To mitigate this termination risk, the swap agreement provides that the counterparty may terminate the swap only if HDC's rating falls below investment grade (Baa3 or BBB-) for PNC and Baa2 or BBB for Wells Fargo.
-HDC's current ratings are Aa2 and AA, respectively.
+To mitigate this termination risk, the swap agreement provides that the counterparty may terminate the swap only if HDC's rating falls below investment grade (Baa3 or BBB-) for PNC, (Baa2 or BBB) for Wells Fargo, (Baa2 or BBB) for Bank of New York Mellon, (Baa3 or BBB-) for Citibank and (Baa2 or BBB) for RBC.
+HDC's current ratings are Aa2 and AA+, respectively.

 Interest Rate Risk: HDC is exposed to interest rate risk on the pay-fixed, receive-variable interest rate swaps.
-As LIBOR decreases, HDC's net payments on such swaps increase and vice versa.
+As the variable rate increases or decreases, HDC's net payments on such swaps change accordingly.
+All HDC's LIBOR interest swap holdings that were not converted as of this reporting date will be automatically converted to SOFR under the International Swaps and Derivatives Association ("ISDA") after June 31, 2023.

 Basis Risk: HDC is exposed to basis risk on its pay-fixed interest rate swaps because the variable-rate payments received by HDC on these derivative instruments are on a rate other than rates HDC pays on its hedged variable-rate debt.
-Under the terms of its fixed rate swap transactions, HDC pays a variable rate on its bonds based on the Securities Industry and Financial Markets Association (SIFMA) and U.S. Treasury but receives a variable rate on the swaps based on a percentage of LIBOR plus basis points.
+Under the terms of its fixed rate swap transactions, HDC pays a variable rate on its bonds based on the SIFMA and U.S. Treasury but generally receives a variable rate on the swaps based on a percentage of LIBOR or SOFR plus basis points.